 Is there a Project Adoption List for small groups or teams?

 Yes, our CHLB planning team has contacted all our local ministry partners to request their project lists.
-We also have Be Prepared candidates that need to be adopted..
+We also have Be Prepared candidates that need to be adopted.
 Please check our CHLB24 webpage for a list of local ministry projects, sign up on the Be Prepared form (and we will match you up) or email CHLB@WhatIsGrace.org for more information on projects that your small group or team could adopt.

 Who are our local ministry partners in Katy?